ursatile/css4eng/303-movement-and-motion.md

 Consequently, animation features like transitions, keyframes and easing functions have gradually moved out of JavaScript and become part of CSS.

+## Animation and Accessibility

 ## Animation using `transition`

 Here's a page with three `<div>` elements on it.
 Each of them does something different when you hover the mouse over it:

 {% example divs-without-transitions.html elements="style,body" iframe_style="" %}

-Using the CSS `transition` property, we can specify:
+Usually, when we change a property of an element - change its background colour, make it wider, change its position - the change happens instantaneously.
+Using transitions, we can create smooth animations from the initial state to the final state by specifying:

-* Which property we want to animate
+* `transition-property`: what are we animating? *(Use `all` to animate everything that's animatable)*
-* How long the transition should take
+* `transition-duration`: How long the transition should take - in seconds (`1s`) or milliseconds (`100ms`)
-* What *easing function* to apply
+* `transition-timing-function`: for smooth animations, how should we calculate intermediate stages?
-* How long to wait before running the transition (default: `0s`)
+* `transition-delay`: how long to wait before running the transition (default: `0`)

 You *can* specify each one individually: